 Orthodontic treatment is a rite of passage for those who want the confidence that comes with straight teeth.
-As alternative treatment options grow in popularity, many people are hoping they will be able to forego traditional metal braces in favour of clear aligners for a more discreet treatment.
+As alternative treatment options grow in popularity, many people are hoping they will be able to forego traditional metal braces in favour of clear aligners for more discreet treatment.

 While you may not want metal braces, it is important to consider which treatment option will be the most effective rather than the most appealing.
 Read on to learn more about the different orthodontic treatment options available.

 Traditional metal braces are still considered the most common form of orthodontic treatment recommended by specialist orthodontists when teeth need to undergo significant movement that can’t be predictably achieved with removable clear aligners.

 Metal braces consist of metal brackets attached to the teeth and connected with a thin metal wire that is adjusted at regular intervals to put gentle pressure on the teeth to move into their new position.
 Colour ties around the metal braces make them particularly popular with teens who like to customise their appearance at each appointment.

 Whether your teeth need to undergo more complex movement or if you are not disciplined enough to wear removable clear aligners, metal braces are often the most popular and effective option available.

 The main difference between metal braces and ceramic braces is their appearance.
 Using clear or tooth-coloured brackets and wires instead of the traditional metal ones gives them a subtler look that is popular with adults.

 Since they work in the same way as metal braces, they are generally recommended for those needing more extensive orthodontic treatment who would like their treatment to be subtle.

 Depending on the extent of the treatment required, you may be a suitable candidate for lingual braces.
 This form of treatment is practically invisible because the wires and brackets are placed along the inside of the teeth.